kumahq/kuma/components/konvoy-control-plane/README.md

 ## Distributions

 Kuma is a platform-agnostic product that comes in many shapes.
 You can explore the available installation options from [the official website](https://kuma.io/install).

+You can use Kuma for both modern greenfield applications built on containers and Kubernetes, as well as existing applications running on more traditional infrastructure.
+Kuma can be fully configured via CRDs on Kubernetes, and via a RESTful HTTP API on other environments that can be easily integrated with CI/CD workflows.

+Kuma also provides an easy to use `kumactl` CLI client for every environment.

 ## Official Documentation